logdna/mezmo-workshops/content/en/transaction-to-s3/docs/destinations.md

 ## Step 1: Add S3 Financial Destination

-With our data cleaned, let's get the financial transactions into an S3 bucket for later use.
+With our data cleaned we can get fancy with how we route the financial transactions here (see the [workshop on S3 to Snowflake](/mezmo-workshops/s3-to-snowflake/) to learn more), but we will keep it simple for now.
+Let's dump all this data into a single S3 bucket for our data engineering teams.

 You will need the following information from you AWS account: